palmersoftware/PSRefundCalculator/USER_GUIDE.md

 - If you see "Working On It..." when loading files, try running the app in a regular PowerShell window (not inside VS Code).
 - Dollar signs and other symbols in shipping fields are OK—the app will ignore them for calculations.
-- If you have questions or need help, contact your support team or developer.
+- If you have questions or need help, contact https://github.com/palmersoftware/PSRefundCalculator

 ---